 Listen, these swords were not letter openers.
-So, if you have any sense about you, hopefully you're inclined to believe that having a method of self-defense is necessary for day to day life.
+So, if you have any sense about yourself, hopefully, you're inclined to believe that having a method of self-defense is necessary for day-to-day life.

 In fact, Jesus tells his disciple (Peter) later on in this story:

 “put your sword back in its place…for all who draw the sword will die by the sword.”
 Matthew 26:52.